adityakakarla/recipe-rating-analysis/README.md

 Some of the 1000 permuted TVDs fit the above criteria.
 Specifically, my permutation test yielded a p-value of 0.097.

 Thus, we fail to reject the null.
-My test results does not provide sufficient evidence to support the idea that the missingness of `rating` is dependent on `n_ingredients`.
+My test results do not provide sufficient evidence to support the idea that the missingness of `rating` is dependent on `n_ingredients`.

 # Hypothesis Testing

+**Null Hypothesis**: The mean rating of recipes with chicken in the name is equal to the mean rating of all recipes.

+I chose this null hypothesis because `chicken_in_name` is the best indicator of a chicken-based recipe (other recipes with chicken in the description or as ingredients may not be primarily chicken-based).

+**Alternate Hypothesis**: The mean rating of recipes with chicken in the name is not equal to the mean rating of all recipes.

+I chose this alternate hypothesis because we are interested in whether or not chicken-based recipes deviate from the population, not necessarily in a specific direction.

+**Statistic**: Absolute difference between mean rating of samples with chicken in the name and all samples.

+Because I am conducting a two-sided test, I chose to use the absolute difference in means.

+**Significance Level**: α = 0.05

+I chose 0.05 as the significance level because a Type-1 error (rejecting the null hypothesis when it is actually true) is not particularly harmful in our case.

+To conduct this hypothesis test, I first calculated the difference in means between just chicken-based recipes and all recipes.
+I then created 1000 bootstrapped samples from the overall dataset.
+I evaluated the absolute difference between the sample mean and the overall mean and stored these in an array.

+<iframe
+  src="assets/hypothesis_test.html"
+  width="700"
+  height="425"
+  frameborder="0"
+></iframe>

+Following these steps, 0 out of 1000 observations were as extreme as my observed statistic (0.0273).

+Thus, the p-value is 0.0.
+We reject the null hypothesis.
+The test suggests that the mean rating of recipes with chicken in the name is not equal to the mean rating of all recipes.

 # Framing a Prediction Problem
 # Baseline Model
 # Final Model